sonata-project/exporter/CONTRIBUTING.md

 #### The content

-Ideally, a Pull Request should concern one and **only one** subject, so that it remains clear, and independant changes can be merged quickly.
+Ideally, a Pull Request should concern one and **only one** subject, so that it remains clear, and independent changes can be merged quickly.

 If you want to fix a typo and improve the performance of a process, you should try as much as possible to it in a **separate** PR, so that we can quickly